betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/MarketFeeder2_6Staking.md

 ![2-6 staking in MarketFeeder](./img/MarketFeederTriggerFinal.png)

-!!! tip "TIP: Reorder triggers"
+!!! info "Reorder triggers"
     If your triggers are not listed in the same order as shown above, you can click and drag the triggers to re-order them correctly.

 ---
 ## And you're set!

 Once you've set your rules up and got comfortable using MarketFeeder Pro it should only take  number of seconds to load the markets up and choose your selections for the day.

-!!! info "Note:"
-    you will need to leave your computer up and running for the duration of the chosen markets, as the program needs the computer to be 'awake' to be able to run.
+You will need to leave your computer up and running for the duration of the chosen markets, as the program needs the computer to be 'awake' to be able to run.

 ---
 ## What next?

 We're working through some of the popular automation tools and creating articles like this one to help you learn how to use them to implement different styles of strategies.
-If you have any thoughts or feedback on this article or other programs you'd like to see us explore please reach out to bdp@betfair.com.au
+If you have any thoughts or feedback on this article or other programs you'd like to see us explore please reach out to automation@betfair.com.au

 ---
 ## Disclaimer